terrifictable/TerrificTable/README.md

      * I constantly try to use programing languages I don't know
      * I like to learn
      *
-     * If you want to collab with me, dm me on Discord */ public static void main(String[] args) {
+     * If you want to collab with me, dm me on Discord or Matrix */ public static void main(String[] args) {